psadi/.dotfiles/README.md

 ansible-playbook "${HOME}/.dotfiles/ansible/site.yaml" --tags "${OSTYPE}" --user "${USER}"
 ```

+NOTE:

+The file [vault.yaml](https://github.com/psadi/.dotfiles/blob/main/ansible/group_vars/all/vault.yaml) contains the sudo password for ansible to run commands in elevated mode.

+You need to edit this file for your user, and the create a vault credential to secure it as a one time activity.

+Contents:

+`ansible_become_pass: <your_sudo_password>`

 ## Docker Environment

 A docker image is available with all the tools and configurations pre-installed.
 To use the docker image, run the following commands: